FadareFavour1/LITA-Capstone-Project-Customer-Data-/README.md

 - Canceled: A flag indicating whether the subscription has been canceled.
 - Revenue: Total revenue generated from the customer.
 - Subscription Duration: The length of time the customer has been subscribed.

+### Methodology
+The project will employ data analysis techniques using tools such as Excel, SQL Server, and Power BI.
+The analysis will focus on key metrics such as average subscription duration and the most popular subscription type, providing a robust understanding of customer dynamics.

+### Expected Outcomes
+By the end of this project, we aim to deliver actionable insights that can guide marketing strategies, improve customer retention efforts, and ultimately enhance overall business performance.